WebAssembly/spec/md-proto/WebAssembly.md

 > The final [`end`](#end) instruction may be implicit in some representations.

+> There are no implicit type conversions in WebAssembly.

 TODO: Will the `end` be made explicit?
 Monitor https://github.com/WebAssembly/design/pull/666.

-#### Generic Instruction Validation

-For each operand [type] in the instruction's signature in reverse order, a [type] is popped from the type stack and required to match it.
-Each return type of the instruction's signature is then pushed onto the type stack.

-If the instruction's signature has no return types:
- - If the length of the type stack is greater than the control-flow stack top's limit value, validation fails.

-> There are no implicit type conversions in WebAssembly.

 #### Type-Sequence Merge

 To merge a new type sequence into a control flow stack entry:
  - If the entry's optional type sequence is absent, it is set to be the new sequence.
- - Otherwise, if the entry's type sequence differs from the new sequence, validation fails.
+ - Otherwise, the entry's type sequence is required to be the same as the new sequence.

 Execution
 --------------------------------------------------------------------------------